Hot Tub Maintenance: Complete Owner's Guide

 Is it hard to maintain a hot tub?

 No, but it requires consistency.
-Hot tub maintenance is not complicated, the chemistry has fewer variables than a pool, but the high temperature and small water volume mean problems develop faster than in a pool.
+Hot tub maintenance isn’t complicated, the chemistry has fewer variables than a pool.
+But the high temperature and small water volume mean problems develop faster than in a pool.
 Skip a week of testing and you may come back to cloudy water or foaming.
 The routine itself is simple: test, dose, shock after every use, rinse filter weekly.

 Can you use pool chemicals in a hot tub?